Pasindu-Deshan/Pasindu-Deshan/README.md

 # 💫 About Me:
 🚀Hello there!
-I am a passionate software engineer with a mission to create impactful solutions by writing clean and efficient code.<br> I love problem-solving and innovation, and my GitHub profile is a reflection of my journey through the exciting world of technology. <br>I invite you to join me as I explore, create, and contribute to <br>the ever-evolving landscape of software development!💻✨
+I am a passionate software engineer with a mission to create impactful solutions by writing clean and efficient code.<br> I love problem-solving and innovation, and my GitHub profile is a reflection of my journey through the exciting world of technology.
+I invite you to join me as I explore, create, and contribute to <br>the ever-evolving landscape of software development!💻✨

 ## 🌐 Socials: